 Article 7.
 Amending Bylaws and Miscellaneous

-These Bylaws may be amended by providing written notice of proposed changes to the Commission at the regular meeting prior to the regular meeting in which the vote is to be taken on the amendments.
+These Bylaws may be amended by providing written notice of proposed changes to the Commission and the Town Administrator at the regular meeting prior to the regular meeting in which the vote is to be taken on the amendments.

 Amendments require a vote of at least four (4) members for approval.